-When approving compensation decisions, the Compensation Committee reviews comprehensive tally sheet information for each of our executive officers.
+When approving compensation decisions, the Compensation Committee reviews tally sheet information for each of our executive officers.
 These tally sheets are prepared by management and quantify the elements of each executive officer's total compensation.
-The tally sheets include a summary of all equity awards previously granted to each executive officer, the gain realized from past vesting or exercise of equity awards, the projected value of accumulated equity awards based upon various stock price scenarios and compensation to be paid under various potential employment termination scenarios.
+The tally sheets include a summary of all equity awards previously granted to each executive officer, the gain realized from past vesting or exercise of equity awards, and the projected value of accumulated equity awards based upon then current stock price scenarios.
 This is done to analyze the compensation each executive officer has accumulated to date and to fully understand the amount the executive officer could potentially accumulate in the future.